 West-Central Indiana

-Crawfordsville and Lafayette have Amtrak stations on the Cardinal, with eastbound departure times around 10 p.m.
-Travel time to Alexandria, Virginia is about 20 hours.
+Crawfordsville and Lafayette have Amtrak stations on the Cardinal, with eastbound departure times are at night.
+Travel time to Alexandria and DC is about 20 hours (where you can transfer to the Silver Meteor).

 Northwest Indiana